wechaty/docusaurus/docusaurus/docs/howto/event.md

 After getting familiar with the ding dong bot, this tutrial will focus on creating a bot from scratch adding various events one by one.

-For simplicity, this tutorial will guide you to create a bot in javascriptbut but you can choose between various programming languages available.
+For simplicity, this tutorial will guide you to create a bot in javascript but but you can choose between various programming languages available.

 ## Getting started